arnavb/cpp14-project-template/README.md

     1. Change the name of the folder `project-abbr` to something that matches your project (name or abbreviation).
 Delete all the files _except_ `config.hpp.in` in this directory and replace them with your public include files, if they exist.
 9. Open the folder `src`.
 Then:
     1. Remove all of the `.cpp` files in this folder and replace them with your source files and private includes.
-    2. Modify the `LIBRARY_SOURCES` variable to match your project sources.
-Exclude `main.cpp`, if it exists.
-    3. If you are building a standalone library, then remove the following lines from `src/CMakeLists.txt`:
-       ```
-       add_executable(Project-Name main.cpp) # The main executable
-       target_link_libraries(Project-Name Project-Name-lib) # Link our sources to the executable

-       # Install the built library and executable into the appropriate directory
-       install(TARGETS Project-Name DESTINATION bin)
-       ```
-    4. Change the name `Project-Name` and `Project-Name-lib` to match your project name.
 10. Open the folder `test`.
 Then:
     1. Replace all the files in this directory _except_ for `test_runner.cpp` with your doctest unit testing files.
     2. In `test/CMakeLists.txt`, change `Project-Name-lib` to match the new name of your library.
 In addition, modify the `TEST_SOURCES` variable to match your new test files.